Code-Institute-Submissions/simon-game-5/README.md

 Mockups in a pdf format and user stories can be found here [UX assets](assets/ux)

+The final version of the project differs from the mockups.
+As I developed the project I would realize that some of the design decisions weren't the right solutions and I would update them on the go.

 ## Features

 * 6 buttons with unique colors and sounds.